 Beautiful words to live by.

 Katharina Lundgreen-Bayar lives in Alanya with her husband Bülent and son Ilyas.
-In her popular blog Canım Benim (‘My Life’) she writes about Living and Loving her life in Alanya, Turkey.
-In her columns for Hello Alanya Magazine she shares her thoughts and tells about what is keeping her busy in her daily life.
+She’s a writer and for Hello Alanya she shares her thoughts and tells about what is keeping her busy in her daily life.

 Want to learn more about the writer behind these blog posts?
 Read here our interview with Katharina Lundgreen-Bayar.